EricThoma/scriptio-continua/README.md

 I am looking for find a more sparse dictionary that still includes word inflections.
 At the moment, too many interpretations are considered valid.
 For example, "th" is considered a valid orthographic word, probably since it is the chemical symbol for thorium, but I doubt Lincoln mentioned it in his Gettysburg address.
 Once I find/produce a better word list, this program should be a nice way to find clever ambiguities that arise when spaces are omitted.

+The current dictionary (included) is from sil.org, and the Gettysburg Adress (included) is from textfiles.com.

 Anyone is free to modify/distribute/do whatever with this.
 No guarantees of anything.